 Supplied superior customer service training and presentations to external and internal stakeholders, efficiently coordinating relations efforts.

 In this example, the applicant has described the nature of the presentations (audience and subject) as well as the results: effectively coordinating relations efforts.
-This is a great example of describing presentation or public speaking skills.
+This is a great example of describing presentation or public speaking skills on a resume.

-If public speaking is a big part of the job you want to apply for, you can supplement your talents by listing your specific public speaking engagements under a professional development section.
+If public speaking is a big part of the job you want to apply for, you can supplement your talents by listing your specific public speaking engagements under a professional development section on your resume.
 You can also mention your presentation-related hard skills, such as PowerPoint, Google Slides, or Prezi.

 Negotiation skills will benefit you in a number of job functions including sales, business development, and law.
 Showing that you successfully negotiated something will display your good communication skills.